-The obstacles were not anomalous but reflected the defendants’ long-standing and protracted policy of detaining noncitizens in remote locations to speed up the national deportation machine.
-A substantial number of noncitizens were eligible for release on bond or their own recognizance, and many had compelling claims for relief.
-Yet without lawyers, they were significantly less likely to succeed in petitions for bond or to prevail on the merits of their claims.
+The obstacles outlined in the second amended complaint are not anomalous.
+They reflect the government’s long-standing policy of detaining noncitizens in remote locations, far from legal counsel, in order to accelerate the national deportation machine.
+A substantial number of noncitizens detained in these facilities are eligible for release on bond or their own recognizance, and many have compelling claims for relief.
+Yet without lawyers, they are significantly less likely to succeed in petitions for bond or parole or to prevail on the merits of their claims.

 Instead, these detained noncitizens languish in dangerous detention facilities or face deportation to an uncertain fate and possibly death.
 Stewart Detention Center, in particular, is one of the deadliest detention facilities in the country – eight noncitizens died while in custody at Stewart between 2017 and 2021, one investigation found.

 In 2017, the SPLC launched the Southeast Immigrant Freedom Initiative (SIFI), a project initially dedicated to enlisting and training volunteer lawyers to provide free legal representation to detained immigrants in the Southeast.
 About 250 volunteers, including attorneys, law students and interpreters, came to the Southeast to offer free assistance, only to have client meetings delayed or denied, or find themselves unable to communicate with clients due to limits on electronics that could aid interpretation.

 When the lawsuit was filed in 2018, multiple facilities targeted by the complaint had among the lowest attorney representation rates in the country, and the impact was substantial.
 According to a 2016 SPLC report, detained noncitizens with access to lawyers are 10.5 times more likely to win their cases, compared to detained noncitizens without a lawyer.